New Year's Resolutions to Help Reduce Debt

 #5: Resolve to Track Your Spending

-#6: Resolve Not to Neglect Your Emergency Fund
+#6: Resolve to Keep an Emergency Fund

 If you don’t already have some savings for a rainy day, try to allocate at least a small amount of money each month to an emergency fund.
 You’ll be glad you have it when you don’t have to go deeper into debt to pay a medical bill or car repair you never planned for.